jgrot/grotlib/python/kspcalc/doc/source/optim_dd.rst

 To find the c-terms, obtain the slow speed drag term (see :doc:`drag_finder`).
 Then run an experiment the same way as in :doc:`drag_finder` but fast and high.
 You will probably just go with the default fuel amount and full throttle.
-Here are examples files and commands:
+Here are example files and commands:

 ancAfast_test.json::